shunte88/oledup/README.md

 ## The Driver

 The driver controls the fan and displays various system attributes, temperature, CPU load, and at intervals active IP address.
 When attributes are not displayed we show a simple clock.

 As we've limited screen real estate icons reflect the attribute being displayed, current temperature, fan control, and system memory and disk usage.

-The OLED screen while being 128x32 px is only about 15mm in height, thus icons and large fonts are used to present information.
+The OLED screen is 128x32 px and only 15mm in height, thus icons and large fonts are used to present information.

-A custom font was developed to display network information.
+For the mostpart this works perfectly.
+However, a custom font was developed to display network information.
 The font is needed to display IP addresses to a maximum width of 15 characters.
 A full height skinny font is used.

 Install the driver